Getting Started

 - machinery and equipment that will be used primarily for cannabis cultivation

-Exception for Licensed Small Cultivators
+Exception for Licensed Cultivators who Cultivate Outdoors

 Current Use

 Land and buildings that qualify for the Current Use Program, also known as the Use Value Appraisal Program, are subject to property taxes at a reduced per acre “use value” rate.
+If all other requirements of the Current Use Program are met, agricultural land and buildings used for cannabis cultivation, drying, and processing may be enrolled as long as (1) cultivation and processing is done by a cultivator licensed by the Cannabis Control Board and (2) some amount of cultivation occurs outdoors.

 Resources